michaelhdev/project-3/README.md

 The project is deployed using [Heroku](https://id.heroku.com/login)

-A "place name" app was created on Heroku and this was accesses using the Heroku cli installed on cloud9.
+A "place name" app was created on Heroku and this was accessed using the Heroku cli installed on cloud9.
 This allowed the project to be pushed to Heroku.

 A procfile and a requirements file were added to the project - this enabled Heroku to know where to run the application from and to know what requirements the project needed to run.